 Self-Assessment Question: Ask yourself, “Am I choosing to defer, or do I feel like I have no choice?”
 The answer reveals whether your submission is healthy or concerning.

-What Does Being Submissive in a Relationship Mean
+What Does Being Submissive in a Relationship Really Mean for Your Sense of Self?

 Being submissive in a relationship can mean different things depending on the context and the individuals involved.
 For some, it’s a natural personality trait that shows up as preferring to follow rather than lead.
 For others, it’s a learned behavior developed over time.